wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-backup.md

 <a name="notes"></a>
 ## Notes

-* Make sure that you set up the connection strings for each of your databases properly on the **Web app settings** blade within **Settings** of the web app so that the Backup and Restore feature can include your databases.
+* Make sure that you set up the connection strings for each of your databases properly on the **web site settings** blade within **Settings** of the web site so that the Backup and Restore feature can include your databases.
-* Although you can back up more than one web app to the same storage account, for ease of maintenance, consider creating a separate storage account for each web app.

 <a name="partialbackups"></a>
-## Backup just part of your web app
+## Backup just part of your web site

-Sometimes you don't want to backup everything on your web app.
+Sometimes you don't want to backup everything on your web site.
 Here are a few examples:

--	You [set up weekly backups](/documentation/articles/web-sites-backup#configure-automated-backups) of your web app that contains static content that never changes, such as old blog posts or images.
+-	You [set up weekly backups](/documentation/articles/web-sites-backup#configure-automated-backups) of your web site that contains static content that never changes, such as old blog posts or images.
--	Your web app has over 10GB of content (that's the max amount you can backup at a time).
+-	Your web site has over 10GB of content (that's the max amount you can backup at a time).
 -	You don't want to back up the log files.

 Partial backups will let you choose exactly which files you want to back up.

 ### Exclude files from your backup

-To exclude files and folders from your backups, create a `_backup.filter` file in the wwwroot folder of your web app and specify the list of files and folders you want to exclude in there.
+To exclude files and folders from your backups, create a `_backup.filter` file in the wwwroot folder of your web site and specify the list of files and folders you want to exclude in there.
 An easy way to access this is through the [Kudu Console](https://github.com/projectkudu/kudu/wiki/Kudu-console).

-Suppose you have a web app that contains log files and static images from past years that are never going to change.
-You already have a full backup of the web app that includes the old images.
-Now you want to backup the web app every day, but you don't want to pay for storing log files or the static image files that never change.
+Suppose you have a web site that contains log files and static images from past years that are never going to change.
+You already have a full backup of the web site that includes the old images.
+Now you want to backup the web site every day, but you don't want to pay for storing log files or the static image files that never change.

 ![Logs Folder][LogsFolder]
 ![Images Folder][ImagesFolder]